Looks like this event has already ended.

 Learning can be tough work, so it’s best to have a full belly while you’re doing it.
 Luckily, Joy is bringing Citizen Public's Executive Chef Brian Reyelt to take care of that, and he’ll be pairing small plates with our drinks throughout the evening.
 Citizen Public is our latest restaurant obsession with modern tavern food and a hand-picked selection of over 100 whiskeys.
 We’ve had a streak of mouth-watering sliders at our tastings lately, and here’s hoping the trend continues!

 **As usual, the event costs $15, but given the theme, we do ask that each of our guests that night please bring a gently used piece of women’s clothing to the store to be donated to Dress for Success.**

 When & Where

 The Urban Grape

-Located in Chestnut Hill and The South End, The Urban Grape is two-time Best of Boston-winning wine store that focuses on customer service, unique store offerings, and an unparalleled selection of wine, beer, spirits and sake.
+Located in The South End, The Urban Grape is an award-winning wine store that focuses on customer service, unique store offerings, and an unparalleled selection of wine, beer, spirits and sake.
 The Urban Grape is revolutionizing wine retail by being the only store in the country to utilize "progressive shelving," a system of displaying wine by the body of the wine, as opposed to the region or varietal.